Nurse, golf player and motor mechanic among those convicted for drink-driving in Sussex

 Officers will continue to be on patrol to stop motorists who put the safety of themselves and other road users at risk.

-To read about the winter crackdown and the results visit our website here.
+To read about the winter crackdown and the results visit.

 Your reports play a huge part in how we plan our local policing.
 If you see or hear anything you think we need to know about, please report it to us.